astery/canva/pages/reflections.md

 ### Deciding that to do next

-I have in plans to do:
+I have plans to do:

-  - add a tailrecursive flood algorithm version
+  - add a tail recursive flood algorithm version
   - add a scanning line flood algorithm version
-  - add a renderer not based on points but, tree based.
+  - add a renderer not based on points but, tree-based.

-But I aslo want to add persistence layer and web-interface, so I whould rather go in that direction
+But I also want to add persistence layer and web-interface, so I would rather go in that direction

 ### Persistense layer